-As determined at the Seventh Coordinating Committee Meeting in May 2015, the Netherlands assumed the seat held by the United States at the September 2015 Sixth Ministerial Plenary; and Morocco assumed the seat held by Turkey at the Ninth Coordinating Committee Meeting in April 2016.
+As determined at the Seventh GCTF Coordinating Committee Meeting in May 2015, the Netherlands assumed the seat held by the United States at the September 2015 Sixth Ministerial Plenary; and Morocco assumed the seat held by Turkey at the Ninth Coordinating Committee Meeting in April 2016.

-- Results: enhancing the impact of the GCTF’s work, supporting members to incorporate the GCTF framework documents into their policies, and developing ideas in tandem with practical tools;
+- Results: enhancing the impact of the GCTF’s work, supporting Members to incorporate the GCTF Framework Documents into their policies, and developing ideas in tandem with practical tools;

-The GCTF’s Coordinating Committee, which meets twice every year, oversees the mandates and activities of the Forum’s six Working Groups, and provides strategic guidance on how best to prioritize GCTF initiatives and projects in order to address most effectively the evolving terrorist threat and to stay ahead of the curve.
+The GCTF’s Coordinating Committee, which meets twice every year, oversees the mandates and activities of the Forum’s five Working Groups, and provides strategic guidance on how best to prioritize GCTF Initiatives and projects in order to address most effectively the evolving terrorist threat and to stay ahead of the curve.
 Chaired by the GCTF Co-Chairs, the Coordinating Committee consists of all GCTF Members, represented by their national counterterrorism coordinator or other senior counterterrorism (CT) policy-maker.